Technology Adoption Theories and Models Examples

 The four prime constructs of UTAUT are 1) Performance Expectancy, 2) Effort Expectancy, 3) Social Influence, and 4) Facilitating Conditions.

-The first three constructs (Performance Expectancy, Effort Expectancy, Social Influence) determine user intention and behavior.
+The first three constructs (Performance Expectancy, Effort Expectancy, and Social Influence) determine user intention and behavior.
 However, the fourth element (Facilitating Conditions) directly determines user behavior.
 Besides, the four moderate variables are Gender, age, experience, and voluntariness.

 4. Technology Acceptance Model 3 (2008)